dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1702: Questioning the status quo is essential for justice.
+### T1702: Not blindly accepting injustice is important.

 |Support|
 |---|